nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     doc/porting_guide.rst

+.. _nrf_desktop_requirements:

 Requirements
 ************

-The project contains configuration files for following boards:
+The project comes with configuration files for the following boards:

     * |nRF52840DK| - a sample where the mouse is emulated using DK buttons
     * PCA20041 - nRF Desktop gaming mouse reference design